abdullahkhan91/python-playground/README.md

 # python-playground

-All pair coding work was done by Abdullah and Ryuichiro, and the relevant files have been consolidated into Abdullah's repository
+All pair coding work was done by Ryuichiro and Abdullah, and the relevant files have been consolidated into Abdullah's repository